 Not only does it create a reliable infrastructure for doing business but also ensures pleasant working conditions for employees.
-Essentially, Kyiv has a reliable Internet connection, with an average download speed of 41.78 Mb/second versus 47.66 Mb/second upload speed.
+Essentially, Kyiv has a reliable Internet connection, with a download speed of 67.27 Mb per second and 70.14 Mb per second upload speed.

 Many IT companies in Ukraine deal with the personal data of European citizens.
 Thus, a reasonable question arises, is data protection regulated in any way?